-You must have the equivalent of an Australian Bachelor's degree containing a major in physics or equivalent.
-You should have achieved a minimum average of 65 per cent in the third year or have reached an equivalent standard as judged by the course coordinator.
-As there are a limited number of places available, the best applicants will be selected based on their curriculum vitae and academic record.
+An Australian Bachelor's degree, or approved international equivalent, containing a major in physics or equivalent.
+You should have obtained a minimum average of 65 per cent in the third year or have reached an equivalent standard as judged by the Course Coordinator.

 Depending on major or subject choice, graduates of the Master of Nanotechnology may apply for membership with the Australian Institute of Physics (AIP).
 Membership may be subject to additional or ongoing requirements beyond completion of the degree.
 Please contact the relevant professional body for details.